Event Name Tag Etiquette: Part 1

 Printed Tags

 When generating pre-printed tags on a computer, choose a font that is easy to read.
 Arial, Myriad Web and Garamond are always good starting points.
 Sometimes it takes extra time to employ a little trial and error to find the correct font size and balance.
 However, it will be well worth the effort for optimum results.
-See part 2 of this article for information on printing event badges.
+See part 2 of this article for information on printing event tags.

-Wearing an Event Name Badge
+Wearing an Event Name Tag

 Where should you place a name tag for networking?
-Wearing the badge high on your right shoulder gives other people the best view of the tag and your face.
+Wearing the tag high on your right shoulder gives other people the best view of the tag and your face.
 As you extend your right hand for a handshake, your eye and arm immediately draw to the right side of the person you are greeting.
 Because the uppermost part of your chest is the flattest area below your shoulder, this helps your tag to lie flat and be more secure.
 For women, this also prevents the awkwardness of drawing attention to a location we want to avoid having someone staring at.
-Placing the name tag high up in an easy-to-read and visible place keeps the focus on the tag where it should be.
+Placing the name tag high up in an easy to read and visible place keeps the focus on the tag where it should be.

 Company Name Tags